remear/blog/source/_posts/2013-05-17-balanced-ios-project-architecture.markdown

 A few months ago I authored balanced-ios, an iOS framework for tokenizing credit cards and bank accounts for Balanced Payments.
 It's since seen great adoption and as more people use it, automated testing of pull requests have become imparative to the project's growth and stability.
 Recently I change the architecture of balanced-ios.
 This post will explain how it used to work, how it works now, and the reasons for the changes.

-### Old balanced-ios Architecture in a Nutshell
+### Old balanced-ios Architecture (Framework)

-Having worked with and written Mac OS X frameworks in the past, it seemed like a great choice for balanced-ios.

 {% blockquote Karl Stenerud, https://github.com/kstenerud/iOS-Universal-Framework iOS Universal Framework %}
 Distributing libraries in a developer-friendly manner is tricky.
 You need to include not only the library itself, but also any public include files, resources, scripts etc.

 Apple's solution to this problem is frameworks, which are basically folders that follow a standard structure to include everything required to use a library.
-Unfortunately, in disallowing dynamically linked libraries in iOS, Apple also removed static iOS framework creation functionality in XCode.
+Unfortunately, in disallowing dynamically linked libraries in iOS, Apple also removed static iOS framework creation functionality in Xcode.
 {% endblockquote %}

 Unfortunately Xcode currently provides no template to create a framework for iOS.
-Following several guides for manually making one proved unfruitful and I eventually stumbled upon [iOS-Universal-Framework](https://github.com/kstenerud/iOS-Universal-Framework) which, amazinly enough, just worked.
+Following several guides for manually making one proved unfruitful and I eventually stumbled upon [iOS-Universal-Framework](https://github.com/kstenerud/iOS-Universal-Framework) which, amazingly enough, just worked.

 {% blockquote Karl Stenerud, https://github.com/kstenerud/iOS-Universal-Framework iOS Universal Framework %}
 Xcode is still technically capable of building frameworks for iOS, and with a little tweaking it can be re-enabled.